-Make personalized socks that are the perfect gift for someone that has everything!
-Get custom printed fabric with their children, grandchildren, or pets faces on them for a unique gift!
+Make personalized socks: the perfect gift for someone with everything.
+Get custom printed fabric with kids, grandkis, or pets faces on them.

 What cute and proud father wouldn’t want to wear their kids faces on their socks?
 And my kids LOVE seeing themselves on a sock.
 I’m sharing a way to print the face fabric using My Fabric Designs, but there are many different ways you could put your kids faces on knit fabric.

 Sew some other easy fat quarter projects for clothing!

 Father’s Day Personalized Socks

 - Custom printed fabric

 Using a photo editing program, make a picture that combines all your kids faces.
 I made a collage using three face pictures.
 I rounded the corners until it was circles.

 Then I added the faces.
 I fiddled with the sizes of the faces until they all looked about the same size.